Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_To_Python_Tutorial.md

 Basic form : {key1:value1, key2:value2 ...}

-normally, you need to use a immutable varialbe as key, and value doesn't matter whatever you use.
+Normally, you need to use a immutable variable as key, and value doesn't matter whatever you use.

-key is not necessarily immutable. you can use key with integer.
+the key is not necessarily immutable. you can use key with integer.

+i.e I mean you choose key value with any of basic types, But in the case of container, You cannot choose mutable value as key.

+For example, that is List and so on.

 ```python
 >>> dic = {'name': 'hyunyoung2', 'phone':'00011112222', 'birth':'1111' }   ## how to make dictionary